Our cheapest anti slip epoxy resin floor paint

 |Composition||2 part, water based epoxy resin|

 |Coverage||30m² per 5L per coat|

 |Curing time (at 20°C)||24 hours|

 |Minimum application temperature||15°C|

-Clean and prepare bare concrete using Watco Basics Acid Etcher.
-This will remove light grease and oil deposits.
+Clean and prepare bare concrete using Watco Bio-D. This will remove grease and oil deposits from existing paint.

 If over coating existing paint, please ensure it is well bonded.
 Remove any flaking or poorly bonded paint using a floor scraper for smaller areas or hire a grinder for larger areas.
 Smooth, glossy paint should be lightly abraded to provide a key.